 Ever see one of those foot detoxifier ads on television?
 Save your money!
 Soak your feet in warm water and Epsom salt to get the same effect.
 It can also help in a full bath and is even useful for treating sciatica.

-Sore feet: Mix 10 drops vetiver, patchouli or peppermint essential oil with 1 tablespoon Epson salt and add to hot water in a basin large enough for a foot bath.
+Sore feet: To soothe tired feet, mix 10 drops vetiver, patchouli or peppermint essential oil with 1 tablespoon Epson salt and add to hot water in a basin large enough for a foot bath.

 Disclaimer: The material on this Web site is not intended to replace advice from your doctor or fitness professional.
 Please consult with your physician before beginning any fitness program or fat or weight reduction program.
 FitnessandFreebies.com takes no responsibility for individual results, or any claim made by a third party.